Outdoor ice skating in southern Maine

 By Amy Paradysz

 Outdoor skating is even more special because it is fleeting.
-February is prime time for outdoor skating, not only at the well-known and well-maintained seasonal spots like Thompson’s Point Rink but at these good ol’ fashioned community skating ponds from Kittery to Brunswick.
+February is prime time for outdoor skating, not only at the well-known and well-maintained seasonal spots like Thompson’s Point Rink but, if the weather is just right at these ol’ fashioned community skating ponds from Kittery to Brunswick.

 Maintained outdoor rinks